yaoleksa/whatsapp-bot/README.md

 > sudo apt-get install -y nodejs
 > - whatsapp-web.js is an unofficial, open-source library that isn't made by WhatsApp or affiliated with it in any way
 > - You must use v20.10.0 version of node to use whatsapp-web.js library

+>[!NOTE]
+> - You should get to know with [Google Sheets API](https://developers.google.com/workspace/sheets/api/guides/values).
+Especialy with read & write operations

+# USE GUIDE